itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 Now try creating a Word document (with extension `.docx`).
 Try using the `^` arrow to find your previous conversion command, and replacing `main.html` with `main.docx`.

+After converting from Markdown, open your shiny new Word doc with

+    open main.docx

+and inspect it.
+Looks okay, right?
+Sure -- but it doesn't look *great*.
+There are two things missing here: a bibliography, and some nice formatting.
+Thankfully, they're both easy to add.

+### Add a bibliography

+At this point, you should have four files in your folder `example-workspace`: `main.md`, `main.bib`, `main.html`, and `main.docx`.

+By making two small changes to `main.md`, pandoc will be smart enough to parse that reference that you added in Section 4.

+First, add another flag to your conversion command That flag is `--citeproc`, and you can add it right after `main.md`.

+Second, add a new line, `bibliography: ` in the front matter of `main.md` so that it reads:

+    ---
+    title: Ian's project
+    author: Ian Spangler
+    date: 04/21/21
+    bibliography:
+    ---

 ### Convert to PDF

 If you want to create a PDF, you’ll need to have [LaTeX](https://www.latex-project.org/about/) installed.
 See MacTeX on OS X, MiKTeX on Windows, or install the texlive package on Linux.
 Then do